tsaarni/reloading-keystore/docs/implementation-description.md

 `KeyStore` does not automatically reload its content when underlying file changes.
 Why is this a problem?
 Let's Encrypt recommends renewing certificates [every 60 days](https://letsencrypt.org/docs/faq/#what-is-the-lifetime-for-let-s-encrypt-certificates-for-how-long-are-they-valid).
-Lot shorter renewal period may be used in certain deployments as internal "private PKI" certificates, even down to hours or minutes.
+Lot shorter renewal period may be used in certain deployments as internal "private" PKI certificates, even down to hours or minutes.
 It becomes inconvenient to restart the application every time certificate is rotated.
 The ability to reload certificates and private keys at runtime is often referred to as _certificate hot-reload_ or _hitless certificate rotation_.